ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** The way of success is the way of continuous pursuit of knowledge. — Napoleon Hill
+> **Citacao:** The only defense against the world is a thorough knowledge of it. — John Locke

 fim do arquivo